How To Help New York City & State During Coronavirus

 Help undocumented immigrants

-Despite paying taxes and contributing to our communities, undocumented immigrants will not receive any benefits from the coronavirus stimulus package.
-To help, you can support Make the Road New York’s Covid-19 Emergency Response Fund or donate to the New York Immigration Coalition.
-To share your stimulus check, you can also pledge to #ShareMyCheck with undocumented families at Make a Pledge.
+Despite paying taxes and contributing to our communities, undocumented immigrants will not receive benefits from the coronavirus stimulus package.
+To provide support for low-income immigrant families, you can donate to Make the Road New York’s COVID-19 Emergency Response Fund or to the New York Immigration Coalition.
+You can also share your stimulus check with undocumented families.

 Help incarcerated people

-Incarcerated people are particularly vulnerable to contracting the virus.
-Visit Covid Bail Out NYC / Emergency Release Fund.
+Incarcerated people are particularly at risk for contracting the virus, and some jails are releasing people to help prevent outbreaks.
+Visit COVID Bail Out NYC to learn more and donate.

 Advertisement